mmitch/reniced/README.md

     This prints the version number, a short help text and exits without doing anything.

+- **-n**

+    This activates no-op mode.
+No actions are taken but everything that would be done is written to stdout.

 - **-v**

     This activates verbose mode.
 Error messages, some statistics and all